lebh/wifi-leif/README.md

 #description:

+  This is only a project put togheter to learn more about bash.

   wifi-leif will only work on archlinux

   wifi-leif is there to help out with configuring a wifi network with NetworkManager.